Department of Sociology & Anthropology

-Sociology encourages us to look at society with a fresh perspective, to question our taken-for-granted assumptions, to investigate people's actions, and to explore the organization of society.
-Our courses provide a basis for thinking about social alternatives, imagining possibilities for social justice, and being engaged citizens.
+Cornell sociology courses encourage you to look at society with a fresh perspective, to question your assumptions, to investigate people's actions, and to explore the organization of society.
+You will discover a basis for thinking about social alternatives, imagining possibilities for social justice, and being an engaged citizen.

 Explore our programs

-We offer a major and minor in sociology and a flexible interdisciplinary major in sociology and anthropology.
-You can also easily create an individualized major that integrates anthropology with other disciplines, or pursue an anthropology minor in combination with any other course of study.
+The department offers a major and minor in sociology and an interdisciplinary major in sociology and anthropology.
+You can also pursue an anthropology minor, or create an individualized major that integrates anthropology with other disciplines.

 Cornell's One Course At A Time schedule facilitates strong learning communities and allows professors to approach material from multiple perspectives and in a variety of teaching and learning styles.
 Courses incorporate discussions, lectures, films. and other experiential learning activities.